-First things first —bulky clothing is not safe to wear in car seats.
+First things first —bulky clothing is not safe to wear in the car.
 It creates too much space between the restraint (5-point harness or seatbelt) and the body.
-Any extra padding will compress in a crash leaving slack which allows your child’s body to move wayyyyy more than we want it to before that restraint kicks in.
+Any extra padding will compress in a crash, leaving slack which allows your child’s body to move wayyyyy more than we want it to before that restraint kicks in.
 The key to surviving the cold?
 Smart layering.
 Onesie, long outfits, booties, hat/mittens.
 Harness them in the car seat then add a blanket tucked in over the top.
 You’ll be a layering pro in no time.
 (I lived in South Bend, Indiana for four years, so this Florida girl knows a little bit about cold weather!)

 Winter Car Safety FAQs

-Now, we’re talking about keeping our little ones safe and warm from the house to the car, from the car to school, on an errand, or a playdate and back home.
+Now, we’re talking about keeping our little ones warm and safe from the house to the car, from the car to school, on an errand, or a playdate and back home.
 As long as the car has heat, we’re not really worried about their time in the car.
 What we are concerned about is the transition.
 How do we move our littles in and out of the car and do it in a way that is safe, warm and — let’s be honest — the least amount of hassle possible?

-Being the Tampa mama that I am, I reached out to Angela Campos, mom of two, child passenger safety technician extraordinaire and a resident of actual cold weather to share her answers to these frequently asked questions…
+Being the Tampa mama that I am, I reached out to Angela Campos, mom of three, child passenger safety technician extraordinaire and a resident of actual cold weather to share her answers to these frequently asked questions…

 How do I know if the clothing my child is wearing is to bulky to wear under the harness?